The Best Christmas Dish in Every State

 New York is also known as the Big Apple, so why not whip up a holiday dessert in its honor?
 This apple pie recipe makes a traditional Christmas classic a bit more exciting by adding cranberries and almonds to it.

 North Carolina: Blueberry Balsamic Pork Chops

 A delicious sauce made from balsamic vinegar and one of North Carolina's official state fruits, blueberries, help take these Christmas pork chops to new heights.

 Need a quick holiday meal starter?
 Try out this homemade chicken noodle recipe.
 It is also a perfect make-ahead dish if you are especially low on time around the holiday season.

-Give Ohio's favorite snack, the buckeye, a holiday makeover by making this Healthy Harvest Buckeye recipe.
+Give Ohio's favorite snack, the buckeye, a holiday makeover by making this Buckeye recipe.
 These delicious bite-sized desserts, made from cannellini bean puree, peanut butter, pumpkin, apple sauce, and dark chocolate, are sure to be a hit among both friends and family.

 Oklahoma: Cornbread Stuffing

-Transform Oklahoma's official state side dish, cornbread, into a vegan stuffing that will be a great companion to any main course dish.
+Transform Oklahoma's official side dish, cornbread, into a vegan stuffing that will be a great companion to any main course dish.